 Landscape and wildlife designations abound, contrasts in scenery are striking and access to country and seaside towns provides opportunities to use local shops, pubs and visit attractions.

-Visitors can easily hire bikes in Padstow, Wadebridge or Bodmin, if they don’t have their own.
+Visitors can hire bikes in Padstow at Trail Bike Hire which is right at the start of the trail when you leave the main car park and Bridge Bike Hire in Wadebridge.
+Both take advance bookings which is perfect for peace of mind during the busy periods.
 The trail provides access in to the heart of North Cornwall; experienced cyclists can make off, away from the trail exploring the many villages and country lanes which lie close to the trail.

 The Camel Trail Partnership, formed in 2001, includes the local communities through whose area the trail passes.
 It also includes the Forestry Commission, English Nature and the Environment Agency all of whom have a particular interest in seeing the trail managed for wildlife and landscape as well as for people.
 The Partnership is supported by staff from the District and County Council.
 A ranger from the County Council and one from the District Council work together as a team to look after the day to day management of the trail thus making best use of scarce resources.

 For more information on The Camel Trail visit www.cornwall.gov.uk/cameltrail